 3D printers are limited by their current material selection.
 For example, if a 3D printer is meant to print an object with a lot of curving surfaces, it’s going to need a very strong and flexible filament.
 Filaments like this aren’t available yet for most 3D printers.

 The typical plastics used in 3D printing have high tensile strength, but low compressive strength.
-Which means that they work wonderfully for things like jewelry, but won’t be able to hold up to any kind of pressure or stress.
+This means that they work wonderfully for things like jewelry, but won’t be able to hold up to any kind of pressure or stress.

 Future of 3D Printing